New Zealand Scottish Regiment: Post-war

 Although the regiment continued to exist on paper, it was not re-established until 1948, with many former members reenlisting.
 The regiment was now part of the Royal New Zealand Armoured Corps and redesignated as 1st Divisional Regiment (New Zealand Scottish).
 One squadron was based in each of Auckland, Wellington, Christchurch and Dunedin, with the regimental HQ also in Wellington.
 The role of the regiment was not initially defined, but in 1950 it was clarified that the regiment would carry out reconnaissance duties.
 The regiment was equipped with Daimler Dingo Scout Cars and Daimler Armoured Cars and its title was changed to 1st Armoured Car Regiment (New Zealand Scottish).

 The Auckland Squadron was disbanded in 1961 and the Daimlers were replaced with Ferret armoured cars in 1962.
 A further reorganisation saw the Wellington Squadron and the regimental headquarters disbanded in 1963.
 The remaining Christchurch and Dunedin based squadrons were then retitled as 1st and 2nd Reconnaissance Squadrons (New Zealand Scottish), respectively.

 A reorganisation occurred in 1970 and the two squadrons were retitled as 1st and 2nd Squadrons (New Zealand Scottish).
 They were reequipt with M113a1 armoured personnel carriers between 1970 and 1973 and became a composite unit of regular and territorial force soldiers.
 1st Squadron became part of the Combat Brigade Group based in the North Island.
 However, only a single regular force troop would be based in Waiouru.
 The rest of the squadron was part of the territorial force, with only a small regular force cadre, and would remain in Christchurch.
 The 2nd Squadron became part of the Reserve Brigade Group based in the South Island and was part of the territorial force, but also had a small regular force cadre.
-Each squadron was expected to provide and an armored personnel carrier lift capability for a single infantry company.
+Each squadron was expected to provide and an armoured personnel carrier lift capability for a single infantry company.
 In 1979 the regular force troop of 1st Squadron moved to Burnham, while a second regular force troop was raised as part of 2nd Squadron and took its place at Waiouru.